Denver: City streets

 All roads in the downtown grid system are streets (e.g., 16th Street, Stout Street), except for the five NE–SW roads nearest the intersection of Colfax Avenue and Broadway: Cheyenne Place, Cleveland Place, Court Place, Tremont Place and Glenarm Place.
 Roads outside that system that travel east–west are designated "avenues" and those that travel north–south are designated "streets" (e.g., Colfax Avenue, Lincoln Street).
 Boulevards are higher capacity streets and travel any direction (more commonly north and south).
 Smaller roads are sometimes referred to as places, drives (though not all drives are smaller capacity roads; some are major thoroughfares), or courts.
 Most streets outside the area between Broadway and Colorado Boulevard are organized alphabetically from the city's center.

 East of Colorado Boulevard, the naming convention of streets takes on a predictable pattern of going through the alphabet by using each letter twice (i.e. AA, BB, CC, DD, through YY – there is no Z).
 The first street is almost always named after a plant or fruit, the second street is almost always named after a foreign place or location.
 For example, Jersey Street / Jasmine Street, Quebec Street / Quince Street, and Syracuse Street / Spruce Street.
 Inexplicably, the letter Y only has one street (Yosemite), and there is no Z. This double-alphabet naming convention continues in some form into Aurora, Colorado.

-Some Denver streets have bicycle lanes, leaving a patchwork of disjointed routes throughout the city.
-There are over 850 mi of paved, off-road, bike paths in Denver parks and along bodies of water, like Cherry Creek and the South Platte.
-This allows for a significant portion of Denver's population to be bicycle commuters and has led to Denver being known as a bicycle-friendly city.
-Some residents strongly oppose bike lanes, which has caused some plans to be watered down or nixed.
-The review process for one bike line on Broadway will last over a year before city council members will make a decision.
-In addition to the many bike paths, Denver launched B-Cycle – a citywide bicycle sharing program – in late April 2010.
-The B-Cycle network was the largest in the United States at the time of its launch, boasting 400 bicycles.

 The Denver Boot, a car-disabling device, was first used in Denver.